anjnesh88/NodeJs/homework.md

 - create /signUp API to add data to database
 - Push some document using API calls from postman
 - Error handling using try catch

+- Difference between JS object and json
+- Add the express.json() middleware to your app
+- Make your signup API dynamic to recieve data from the end user